June 28, 2019

 - You’ve had multiple miscarriages.

-- You have been diagnoses with endometriosis or pelvic inflammatory disease.
+- You have been diagnosed with endometriosis or pelvic inflammatory disease.

 - You have known fertility problems.